A pregnancy tracker with social networking.

 Next Steps

-We came to the CareTicker project with the hopes of meeting a few needs that our team found lacking in the pregnancy app space.
-We think the initial launch was promising but there are still a lot of rough edges we'd like to refine for subsequent releases.
+We came to the PregTracker project with the hopes of meeting a few needs that our team found lacking in the pregnancy app space.
+There are still a lot of rough edges we'd like to refine for subsequent releases.

 Maps